xAmiBa/AirBnB-Clone/recipie.md

     - description
     - price per night

-- date
+- availability
-    - availability of space (available or not)
+    - availability of space (available or not)- date
     - booking request

 - user